KannonZenetism/zenetism-field-physics/zenetism/MP06-decoding-and-emergence-ch12-15.md

 Scripture is not just a message.
 It is a **living reflection**
-that reflects the soul’s current shape.
+that reflects the soul's current shape.

 The Bible, like many sacred texts,
 functions as a **cosmic resonant chamber**: